2021 Masters Preview

 A lot can be said of the year 2020.
 For most of us, we’d prefer to leave it behind and move forward.
 For golf, it brought many ups and downs.
 Golf’s global tours collectively did an amazing job.
 The Masters is always an annual talking point for the golfing community, 2020 perhaps more than ever.
 Held in the Fall during November for the first time in history, without patrons and as the final major of the year.
 The tournament committee at the Augusta National Golf Club did an incredible job, running a smooth and thrilling event.

 As 2021 appears to be headed in the right direction toward a level of normalcy, so too will The Masters.
 Returning to its customary position in both the PGA Tour and major championship schedules over the second weekend in April and as the first major championship of the season.
-It won’t be quite as electric as a pre-pandemic Masters, however Augusta National Chairman Fred Ridley announced on January 21st that patrons would be allowed but in a reduced capacity, and the Drive, Chip, and Putt Championships along with the Augusta National Women’s Amateur would go ahead as scheduled.
+It won’t be quite as electric as a pre-pandemic Masters.
+However Augusta National Chairman Fred Ridley announced on January 21st that patrons would be allowed but in a reduced capacity.
+The Drive, Chip, and Putt Championships along with the Augusta National Women’s Amateur would go ahead as scheduled.

 Choosing a winner this year seems nearly impossible.
 The PGA Tour has seen an array of players from multiple generations raise the question as to whether they’ll either add to a major tally or finally break through to become a major champion for the first time.
 Although the full field will not be finalized for another week or so, it is safe to assume there will be a couple of surprising additions in the next two weeks.

 No Masters tournament can be without discussion surrounding Rory McIlroy and his pursuit of the career Grand Slam.
-Rory has had his chances at Augusta and it is a course which should ideally fit his towering ball flight.
-I find it hard to imagine Rory won’t win at Augusta during his career but statistically 2021 would not indicate this will be the year he dons the Green Jacket.
+I find it hard to imagine Rory won’t win at Augusta during his career.
+But statistically, 2021 would not indicate this will be the year he dons the Green Jacket.
 Rory hasn’t won since November of 2019 and only ranks inside the top 10 in one statistical ‘Strokes Gained’ category on the PGA Tour and that is off the tee.
 Rory will need to sharpen his approach game and see some form with the putter if he is going to feature heavily on the weekend.
 Perhaps with less form and anticipation of a big performance, Rory can come out victorious on Sunday and become the 6th player in history to complete the career Grand Slam.